Struggling with Inflammation? These 14 Anti Inflammatory Foods Can Help Naturally

 9. Apples:

-A day a day an apple may keep the doctor away.
+An apple a day may keep the doctor away.
 Apples have quercetin which is a natural, anti-inflammatory, antihistamine flavonoid.
 Apples are also beneficial to the health of the gut since they contain a lot of fiber, particularly pectin.

-Eating an apple a day is not really that difficult:
+Eating an apple a day is not really a difficult part:

 • Make a flavorful dessert by baking an apple together with cinnamon.